 Reuben College and the University of Oxford are delighted to be working in partnership to offer the first cohort of students the newly created Oxford-Reuben Graduate Scholarships for 2021/22 entry.
 The scholarships cover full course fees and maintenance for the duration of the course for selected students.
 They are only tenable at Reuben College, and are available for the courses accepted by the College.

-The College and University have confirmed that the first cycle of awards will be shared among scholars selected from three areas:
+The College and University have confirmed that the first cycle of awards will be shared among scholars selected from four areas:

 - students ordinarily resident in Israel (potentially 5 scholarships in 2021-22).